quicwg/multipath/draft-ietf-quic-multipath.md

 An endpoint uses PATH_STATUS frames to inform that the peer should send packets in the preference expressed by these frames.
+Note that the endpoint might not follow the peer’s advertisements, but the PATH_STATUS frame is still a clear signal of suggestion for the preference of path usage by the peer.

 PATH_STATUS frame describes 2 kinds of path states: